PlaidCloud/website/content/en/docs/concepts/overview/components.md

 ### DNS

-While the other addons are not strictly required, all Kubernetes clusters should have [cluster DNS](/docs/concepts/services-networking/dns-pod-service/), as many examples rely on it.
+While the other addons are not strictly required, all PlaidCloud clusters should have [cluster DNS](/docs/concepts/services-networking/dns-pod-service/), as many examples rely on it.

-Cluster DNS is a DNS server, in addition to the other DNS server(s) in your environment, which serves DNS records for Kubernetes services.
+Cluster DNS is a DNS server, in addition to the other DNS server(s) in your environment, which serves DNS records for PlaidCloud services.

-Containers started by Kubernetes automatically include this DNS server in their DNS searches.
+Containers started by PlaidCloud automatically include this DNS server in their DNS searches.

 ### Web UI (Dashboard)

-[Dashboard](/docs/tasks/access-application-cluster/web-ui-dashboard/) is a general purpose, web-based UI for Kubernetes clusters.
+[Dashboard](/docs/tasks/access-application-cluster/web-ui-dashboard/) is a general purpose, web-based UI for PlaidCloud clusters.
 It allows users to manage and troubleshoot applications running in the cluster, as well as the cluster itself.

 ### Container Resource Monitoring